Androz2091/discord-temp-channels/README.md

 tempChannels.on("childDelete", (member, channel, parentChannel) => {
-    console.log(member); // The member who caused the deletion of the channel console.log(channel); // The channel which was deleted console.log(paretnChannel); // The channel the member joined to create the deleted channel });
+    console.log(member); // The member who caused the deletion of the channel console.log(channel); // The channel which was deleted console.log(parentChannel); // The channel the member joined to create the deleted channel });

 // Emitted when a channels is registered